-The internship engages interns to be mentored by postdoctoral residents in both clinical and professional development.
+The internship matches interns with postdoctoral residents to be mentored in both clinical and professional development.
 This includes formal and informal meetings with a postdoctoral resident and/or group mentorship meetings with the postdoctoral cohort.
 Topics of discussion may include mentorship theory, addressing imposter syndrome, job preparation skills, licensure preparation, giving and receiving feedback, clinical topics, and work life wellness.